Contact any of the peer advisors if you have a question about the major and would like a student perspective!

 Interested in becoming a peer advisor?
 It’s a great way to be involved in the major, meet new people, and spread the word about Urban Studies!
 Applications are due in May to Associate Director Michael Kahan.
 You may download the application form (PDF).

-Why I'm majoring in Urban Studies: I believe American Urban Spaces have to potential to incite real change across the board.
+Why I'm majoring in Urban Studies: I believe American Urban Spaces have the potential to incite real change across the board.
 I also believe that a large majority of America’s social issues are hyper-present in cities and if we can figure out a way to change the status quo in urban spaces those solutions can be modified for other spaces.
 This is why I love the major.
 I'm passionate about the hands-on, real-deal learning that is unique to Urban Studies.

-Other academic interests (major, minors): Comparative Studies in Race and Ethnicity, Education
+Other academic interests (major, minors): Civil Engineering

 Extracurriculars: Co-chair for the Kapatid Committee of the Pilipino American Student Union, Co-chair for the Outreach Committee of Stanford Symphony Orchestra, Violinist in Stanford Symphony Orchestra